fcdimitr/fglt/README.md

     pip install ctypes
     pip install scipy

-A `Python` demo script is provided under `python`, which can be invoked by:
+A `Python` demo script is provided under the `python` directory, which can be invoked by:

     python demo.py